-HFCC offers our students two distinct program options.
-The first option is the Pre-Pharmacy Academic Transfer program, which is designed for the transfer of course work for those students primarily interested in applying to pharmacy schools.
-The second program option at HFCC is our one-year Pharmacy Technician program.
-The technician curriculum prepares the students for employment assisting pharmacists after completion of the program.
-Unlike the Pre-Pharmacy program, the courses in the Pharmacy Technician program prepare students for employment immediately and not for transfer nor for those students primarily interested in applying to pharmacy schools.
-(See the Pharmacy Technician brochure for more information on that one-year certificate program).
+HFC offers our students two distinct program options.
+The first option is the Pre-Pharmacy Academic Transfer program, which is designed for the transfer of course work by students primarily interested in applying to pharmacy schools.
+The second program option at HFC is a one-year Pharmacy Technician program.
+The technician curriculum prepares the students for employment assisting pharmacists.
+Courses in the Pharmacy Technician program prepare students for employment immediately.
+Pharmacy technician courses do not transfer to pharmacy schools.
+(See the Pharmacy Technician brochure for more information on the one-year certificate program).

-If a student’s primary intent is on becoming a pharmacist, then the Associate in Science Degree in Pre-Pharmacy program is the curriculum which should be followed.
+NOTE: If a student’s primary intent is to become a pharmacist, the Associate in Science Degree in Pre-Pharmacy is the program of study which should be followed.

 Admission to pharmacy schools is highly competitive and very selective.
 Typically, pharmacy programs will use some variation of grades and admission test scores in their selection process.
-The specific admission criteria for schools of pharmacy vary between each individual program.
-For a list of the three programs in Michigan as well as the 17 plus pharmacy programs in the general Midwest region, please contact the Health Careers office.
-Because admission to pharmacy schools is so competitive, students interested in becoming a pharmacist should explore all of their options and need to review the current admission requirements for not just one but several pharmacy schools.
+The specific admission criteria for schools of pharmacy vary with each individual program.
+There are three pharmacy programs in Michigan as well as the 17+ pharmacy programs in the general Midwest region.
+Because admission to pharmacy schools is so competitive, students interested in becoming a pharmacist should explore all of their options, including current admission requirements for multiple pharmacy schools.

-HFCC maintains close contact with a number of pharmacy programs in an effort to keep the program of study and course transfer agreements up-to-date.
-Annually, admission representatives from a number of pharmacy programs are on campus to visit with and discuss their programs with HFCC students.
+HFC maintains close contact with many pharmacy programs in an effort to keep the program of study and course transfer agreements up-to-date.
+Annually, admission representatives from a number of pharmacy programs are on campus to visit and discuss their programs with HFC students.

 Students need to contact, visit and frequently monitor for themselves the admission requirements for their target Pharmacy Schools as these requirements do periodically change.